-Is it safe to travel in Pakistan?
+Is it safe to travel to Pakistan?
 After months of firsthand experience, here’s my answer, including advice on where it is and isn’t safe to travel, safety tips for travel in Pakistan, and more.

 … but I assume you’re interested in a more nuanced answer than “No blasting anticipated”.

-- Is Pakistan safe?
+- Is Pakistan safe to travel?

 - Pakistan’s security situation

 - Safest places to travel in Pakistan

 - Is it safe to drink the water in Pakistan?

 - Is it safe to go trekking in Pakistan?